Moist Esports

-Moist Esports was an American esports organization founded in 2021 by Charles White Jr., also known as MoistCr1TiKaL, and was co-owned by several others, including Ludwig Ahgren.
+Moist Esports was an American esports organization founded in 2021 by Charles White Jr., also known as MoistCr1tikal, and was co-owned by several others, including Ludwig Ahgren.
 The organization had teams competing in Guilty Gear Strive, Rocket League, Super Smash Bros.
 Melee, Super Smash Bros.
 Ultimate, Brawlhalla, Street Fighter 6, Valorant, and Apex Legends.
 Their Rocket League division won the Rocket League Championship Series 2021–22 Spring Split Major event in July 2022.

 On January 17, 2025, White and Ahgren announced that they had become co-owners of Canadian esports organization Shopify Rebellion.
 As such, Moist Esports ceased operations, with their teams moving to Rebellion as a process; Moist had already collaborated with them on their Valorant team (known as Moist X Shopify, or MxS).

 History

-On August 11, 2021, Internet personality Charles White Jr., known as Cr1TiKaL, announced the signing of Super Smash Bros.
+On August 11, 2021, Internet personality Charles White Jr., known as MoistCr1tikal, announced the signing of Super Smash Bros.
 Ultimate player Kolawole "Kola" Aideyan and the formation of Moist Esports.
 By September, the organization expanded into two more esports, Guilty Gear Strive and Super Smash Bros.
 Melee.
 On May 5, 2022, Moist Esports created their Rocket League division after signing the former players of Team Queso.

 On September 11, 2021, White revealed that he runs Moist Esports at a net loss.
 In the same video, he rallied 11 million of his subscribers to join Team Moist in the Omega Strikers event.
 The prize of the event awards the winning team 3% of the net revenue garnered during the first season of the game, and Team Moist took first place with over 2 million wins.

 On January 25, 2023, Moist Esports announced that Ludwig Ahgren has joined as a co-owner, along with Nick Allen.

 On February 26, 2023, Moist Esports expanded into Valorant with their team Moist Moguls.
 It was formed after the acquisition of Team BreakThru, and is the first expansion of Moist Esports after the arrival of Ludwig.

 On April 6, 2023, Moist Esports signed Zain Naghmi, the top Super Smash Bros.
 Melee player in the world.

-On January 17, 2025, Shopify Rebellion announced that White and Aghren had joined the organization as co-owners.
+On January 17, 2025, Shopify Rebellion announced that White and Ahgren had joined the organization as co-owners.
 As a result, the two entities merged, with Shopify Rebellion taking Moist's teams on.